-This statement relates to our financial year 2018-2019 with our financial year ending 28 February 2019.
+This statement relates to our financial year 2019-2020 with our financial year ending 29 February 2020.

 About the Prax Group

-All Prax Group companies must comply with local legislation and regulations.
-We are committed to operating with integrity and respect for human rights is embedded within our Ethical Trading Policy.
+All Prax Group companies comply with local legislation and regulations.
+We are committed to operating with integrity, and respect for human rights is embedded within our Ethical Trading Policy.
 We recognise that our reputation for high ethical standards and social performance is a key factor in our overall success within the oil and gas industry.

 We maintain supply relationships with suppliers and customers who are recognised within our industry as being economically, environmentally and socially responsible.
 We expect our suppliers and customers to obey national and international standards that require them to treat workers and employees fairly, to provide a safe working environment and to protect the quality of the working environment.

 We have a zero-tolerance policy to human trafficking and slavery.
-Any allegations of practices running contrary to our values and ethics will be investigated and, where appropriate, will result in suppliers or customers being required to take corrective action or, in serious cases, contracts with offending suppliers or customers will be terminated.
+Any allegations of practices that are contrary to our values and ethics will be investigated and, where appropriate, will result in suppliers or customers being required to take corrective action or, in serious cases, contracts with offending suppliers or customers will be terminated.